irenedonofrio/SignaPeptide-SVM/README.md

 ### Objective of this project
 This project implements an **SVC** for SP prediction in eukaryotes.
 The model **incorporates features encoding characteristics of both the SP sequence and the broader protein context**, aiming for a more comprehensive prediction.
 The SVC's performance is compared to that of a PSWM method based on von Heijne's (1986) approach.
 Benchmarking on the same blind test set demonstrated the superior performance of the SVC, achieving an **MCC of 0.89**, with higher sensitivity and precision compared to the PSWM.

+## 2. DATASET
+A dataset of eukaryotic proteins was obtained from UniProtKB/SwissProt (release 2023_04).
+The dataset includes:

+* **Positive set (SP proteins)**: 2942 proteins with experimentally verified signal peptide cleavage sites (excluding those with unclear or early cleavage sites).
+* **Negative set (non-SP proteins)**: 30011 proteins with experimental evidence of localization in cellular compartments not associated with the secretory pathway (cytosol, nucleus, mitochondrion, plastid, peroxisome, cell membrane).
+Proteins containing terms related to the secretory pathway (e.g., "endoplasmic," "Golgi," "secreted," "lysosome") were excluded from the negative set.
+All proteins in both sets are longer than 30 amino acids.

+## 3. METHODS
+### 3.1 von Heijne method